forcedotcom/Analytics-Cloud-Dataset-Utils/README.md

 --dataset : (Optional) the dataset alias. required if action=load

---datasetLabel : (Optional) the dataset label.
+--datasetLabel : (Optional) the dataset label, Defaults to dataset alias.

---app     : (Optional) the app name for the dataset
+--app     : (Optional) the app/folder name for the dataset

 --inputFile : (Optional) the input csv file. required if action=load